albert-vo-crypto/xrpl-dev/README.md

 # xrpl-dev

-XRPL NFT Marketplace for the XRP ledger
+## XRPL NFT Marketplace for the XRP ledger

-Not production ready, only an example for demonstration

-XRP Ledger Testnet only
+## POC on XRP Ledger Testnet

 ## Build